CodeYourFuture/Module-Structuring-and-Testing-Data/Sprint-1/4-stretch-explore/objects.md

 Answer the following questions:

 What does `console` store?

+- It stores debugging methods like, log, error, assert.

 What does the syntax `console.log` or `console.assert` mean?
 In particular, what does the `.` mean?

+- console.log means outputting information to the console.
+  -console.assert means to perform a conditional check in JavaScript, where it logs an error message to the console only if a specified condition are false.